georgiee/coding-for-kids/slides.md

 ^ A timeline, some layers and tools.

-^ And of course the stage where you can see things move around
+^ And of course the stage where move things around

 ![fit](images/01-intro/flash4-stage.jpg )